ezetech/react-multi-level-menu-component/README.md

 Function which will be called when not a nested item will be clicked.
 Each click callback receives item name.

+### listHideDelay

+Number of miliseconds which specifies a delay for closing nested menu.

 ### show

 Boolean which controls whether a menu should be shown.